kauii/maze-solver/README.md

 The function should recursively search for a path from S to E. If it finds one, it should return the path taken; otherwise, it should indicate no path exists.

-### Pass Criteria

-1. The problem must be solved using a recursive function.
-2. Path found: The function should return a path from S to E if one exists (if no path exists it should indicate so).
-3. Path Marking: Visited cells along the successful path should be marked.
-4. Flexibility: The function should work for grids with different sizes.
-5. Randomization: The function should work for all random generated grids.

 ### Example Maze

 Here's an example maze, where ```S``` is at ```(0,0)``` and ```E``` is at ```(2,3)```: